The Art of the Mola: When textiles tell the story of the Kunas

 D.R.

 In the Kuna community, women are at the heart of tradition.
-They are the custodians of this ancestral art, and the only ones who can make and wear molas.
-In addition to their clothing function, these textiles are emblems of identity, transmission and pride, reflecting the collective memory of this indigenous people.
+They are the keepers of this ancestral art, and the only ones permitted to create and wear molas.
+These textiles, far beyond their practical use, are emblems of identity, transmission, and pride, reflecting the collective memory of this Indigenous people.

 Crédit : Museo de la Mola